 From 2007-2009 we lived 20-km northeast of Geneva, Switzerland in the farm town of La Rippe (population 978).
 I operated as HB9/KE3X along with my General-class sons Patrick (K3PAL), Kody (K3ODY) and Aidan (K3ADN).
 Currently we operate from Washington, DC.
 If you want to help get kids involved in our hobby, I recommend calling your local BSA Scoutmaster and offering to run a Radio Merit Badge session.
 Excellent materials are available at: http://k2gw.tripod.com/radiomeritbadge/.
 It will take about 4 hours, you will have fun, the Scouts will appreciate it and you'll be helping develop youth interest in ham radio.

 Activities: I like HF Contesting (DX contests, Sprints).
 My son Kody and I competed at the 2009 HST World Championships in Bulgaria as members of TeamUSA, and again at 2011 HST World Championships in Bielefeld, Germany.
 High speed CW is great fun, and there's always some aspect of it where you can further improve.
-I am an active member of Potomac Valley Radio Club and participate in Multi-Ops from many PVRC area stations.
+I am an active member and Past President of Potomac Valley Radio Club and participate in Multi-Ops from many PVRC area stations.
 I enjoyed competing in WRTC2014 with my teammate Scott, K0DQ (www.wrtc2014.org).

 Computer Hardware: Custom i7 Quad Core at 7.2 gHz running Windows 7, custom built by my son Patrick, K3PAL.
 Computer Software: N1MM logger, RufzXP (www.rufzxp.net, for speed training), MorseRunner (www.dxatlas.com/MorseRunner, for pileup training) and LCWO (www.lcwo.net, for 'code group' training).
 I highly recommend LCWO to anyone wishing to improve their CW skills, no matter what the current level of proficiency - there are lots of practice exercises and 'Top-10' lists where you can challenge yourself and prevent boredom while practicing your CW.